ricokahler/use-preserve-reference/README.md

 [CodeSandbox link](https://codesandbox.io/s/use-preserve-reference-demo-l4tfq?file=/src/App.js)

-Notice how the preserved reference does not change.
+Notice how the preserved reference does not cause the second effect to fire because it does not change.

 ## Things to note